Welfare and support

 To book an appointment for health or emotional support, call +44(0)1483 689498 or email email@example.com.

 For more details of what services are available, please visit the Health and Wellbeing pages.
+For more information on applications for accommodation and parking on medical grounds please contact the Additional Learning Support team.

 Often described as “just like a Citizens Advice Bureau, except with a focus on the student experience,” the Student Advice & Information Centre is a Community Legal Services accredited help point which serves the student community, parents and staff.